ibm-cloud-docs/netezza/datalakes/examples3_singularity.md

 Now, you can query the loaded data by using the improved read/write performance, zonemaps, etc.

+The *parquet* column names are case sensitive.
+You must use double quotation marks ("") when you are querying specific columns.
+{: note}

 - To identify the passenger count, run:

    ```sql